katericodes/tech-company-case-study/README.md

 ### Comparing Month-over-Month (MoM) Revenue
 Task: Provide a report that highlights months where the revenue was up from the previous month.

-## Chalenge 10: Get running totals with window functions
+## Challenge 10: Get running totals with window functions
 ### Tracking Sales Quota Progress Over Time
 Task: Find the running total of sales revenue, running total, and percent quota for each sales employee on each date that they make a sale.

-## Challenge 11: Timstamp differences with LEAD()
+## Challenge 11: Timestamp differences with LEAD()
 ### Tracking User Payment Funnel Times with LEAD ()
-Task: For the user 38844, pull their payment funnel data to investigate the time it takes to complete the steps in their payment process.
+Task: For user 38844, pull their payment funnel data to investigate the time it takes to complete the steps in their payment process.

 ## The Data
 <span class="image main"><img src="https://www.codingame.com/work/servlet/fileservlet?id=57963837776032" alt="" /></span>